Flank/flank-dashboard/docs/09_firebase_deployment.md

 ## Creating a new Firebase User

-Once you've finished deploying the Metrics application and created the test data, you probably want to open the application and ensure it works well, so you need to create a Firebase User to log in to the application:
+Once you've finished deploying the Metrics application and created the test data, you probably want to open the application and ensure it works well, so you need to create a Firebase User to log-in to the application:

 1. Go to the [Firebase Console](https://console.firebase.google.com/) and select the project, created in the previous steps.
 2. Go to the `Authentication` section on the left panel and tap on the `Add user` button.